Metropolitan State University Library and Learning Center: A joint-use library

 The Metropolitan State University Library and Learning Center is located in the same building as the Saint Paul Public Library's Dayton's Bluff Branch.
 It was the first joint-use library in Minnesota to house both an academic library and a public library, and is one of only seven such libraries in the United States.
 The Metropolitan State Library and Information Center encourages community use of resources at both libraries, and issues community cards for patrons who are not faculty, staff, or students at Metropolitan State University.

 As a part of their commitment to community engagement, Metropolitan State University founded ICES (Institute for Community and Engagement in Scholarship) in order to have a way to focus their outreach efforts.
 The libraries host joint events, including the 2015 National Endowment for the Arts (NEA) Big Read, and author talks such as a 2013 visit with Rainbow Rowell.
-They also support community book clubs for adults and a teen reading club.
-They also provide programming in and around the David Barton Community Labyrinth and Garden on the library's west lawn.
+They also support community book clubs for adults and a teen reading club, and provide programming in and around the David Barton Community Labyrinth and Garden on the library's west lawn.